mvolkmann/blog/src/swift/swift-lang.md

 the property can be accessed as if it were `public`, but can only be modified as if it were `private`.

+Types that are only used inside a single source file can use `private` or `fileprivate` access control.

 ## Concurrency

 See my newer blog page